On Nonzero Coefficients of Binary Cyclotomic Polynomials: Introduction

-In turn, our improvement of~\cite[Proposition~1]{F13} relies on new bounds of Kloosterman sums over primes from~\cite{Ir} and~\cite{KC} instead of corresponding results used in~\cite{F13} (which, in turn, come from~\cite{KC}).
+More precisely, our improvement of~\cite[Proposition~1]{F13} relies on new bounds of Kloosterman sums over primes from~\cite{Ir} and~\cite{KC}.
 However these new bounds alone are not sufficient for improving~\cite[Proposition~1]{F13}.
-This is because result of both~\cite{Ir} and~\cite{KC} are rather restrictive and require the parameters involved to be in certain ranges a nd thus do not immediately lead to an improvement of~\cite[Theorem~1]{F13}.
+This is because the result of both~\cite{Ir} and~\cite{KC} are rather restrictive and require the parameters involved to be in certain ranges.
 To overcome this constraint, we also use one new technical tool, which we derive from a result of Duke, Friedlander and Iwaniec~\cite{DFI}.